 Paper logs can be submitted to

 John Laney, K4BAI

 Columbus, GA.
 31902-0421

 While we do still accept paper logs (they account for less than 1% of the logs we receive) it would be greatly appreciated if you

-would download one of the free logging programs and use it. (either N1MM Logger + or GQPLog) You don't have to use all the
+would download one of the free logging programs and use it. ( for example N1MM Logger +) You don't have to use all the

 functionally of these programs such as interfacing your radio to the program.
 Both of these programs are easy to use.
 Then K4BAI won't have to manually enter your log into